shapeblue/ccs/README.md

     git remote add -f sbccs git@github.com:shapeblue/ccs.git

 Note: run all the git subtree commands from the parent git repository's root directory and not from plugins or plugins/ccs directory.
+The `git subtree` commands need to only run when you're in the parent repo (cloudstack-kubernetes).

 If you're not using cloudstack-kubernetes repo (ccs branch) you can start by adding the plugin to plugins directory: